Getting around the two-year job history rule

 Employment rules by loan type are as follows:

-- With FHA loans and conventional loans, you’ll need two years of employment history and at least six months on your current job
+- With FHA loans and conventional loans, you’ll need two years of work history and at least six months on your current job

-- VA loans require borrowers to have at least two years of employment, schooling, or military service
+- VA loans require borrowers to have at least two years of employment history, schooling, or military service

 - USDA loans ask for two years’ work history (though there’s no minimum time in your current position required)

 Guidelines also vary by lender, as each company has its own requirements and risk threshold.
 This is why it’s important to shop around for a mortgage lender — particularly if you’re worried about not qualifying.

 “There are plenty of lenders that can and will work with you,” Simental said.
 “It is up to you to do your homework and your research and find those lenders.”

 The bottom line?
 Don’t give up if you’re not approved right away